Lupin3000/Tello-Python/readme.md

 - Record video by controller buttons
 - Linux compatibility (_via Python evdev_)
 - Add drone actions (_like flip_) by controller buttons
-- Add basic configurations for other controllers then Stadia